-It may be advisable to bring your own mug and bowl though there are house mugs and bowls available.
-Bread and milk are available for evening snacks.
+It may be advisable to bring your own mug and bowl although there are house mugs and bowls available.
+Squash, bread and milk are available for evening snacks.

 You may wish to bring your own provisions for this.
 No food is allowed to be eaten in dormitories; there is a table and chairs in the common room for this purpose.
 Food must not be made within half an hour of lights out.
 You are expected to wash your own utensils and keep the kitchen clean.
-There is also a washing machine for those who prefer to wash their own personal items though there is a daily laundry service provided by the college, included in the fees.